carliane101/carliane101.github.io/content/about-us.md

 draft: false
 ---

 **SeaJay Environmental LLC** is a small, woman-owned business based in Oakland, California with more than 30 years of experience in project management and policy support to the offshore energy sector and other blue tech industries.
 We specialize in managing multi-agency, complex, one-off, and/or controversial projects with hand-picked teams designed specifically for your projects.
-Our senior and principle-level team members will provide the highest level of support and expert advice to meet critical deadlines.
+Our senior and principle-level team ensures the highest level of support and expert advice to meet critical deadlines.

 Core areas of work include: